 The members of the Board of Trustees are elected at our annual congregational meeting in May.
 They meet at 6 p.m. on the second Wednesdays of each month.
 The meetings are open for all to attend.
 (During the pandemic, meetings have taken place via Zoom.)

-Carl Rust, president-elect (one-year term, will become president in 2022), has been a member since 2018.
+Carl Rust, president (term ending in June 2023), has been a member since 2018.
 He retired after 30 years as a educator.
 Carl serves on the Religious Education Committee.
 He is a musician, a writer, and a budding naturalist.

 Ken Clayborn, treasurer (two-year term ending in 2022, total of eight years), is also a past president of the fellowship.
 Ken retired after 35 years at Miles/Bayer in various management positions.
 He and his wife, Joan, have been a members of UUFE since 2003.